-(Prof nodded the head as no) think little harder.
-What I am saying is, this is the point where I can really extract some serious thinking from you.
-Think about Hindi, how do we say that in Hindi "go home"?
+Professor: Think a little harder.
+What I am saying is this is the point where I can really extract some serious thinking from you.
+Why do we not, think about Hindi?
+How do we say that in Hindi, go home?